Authored by the expert who managed and guided the team behind the Dominican Republic Property Pack

 What's the average and median nightly price on Airbnb in Santiago de los Caballeros in 2026?

-As of the first half of 2026, the average nightly price for an Airbnb listing in Santiago de los Caballeros is approximately $76 USD (around 4,600 DOP or 73 EUR), while the median nightly price is closer to $65 USD (around 3,900 DOP or 62 EUR).
+As of early 2026, the average nightly price for an Airbnb listing in Santiago de los Caballeros is about RD$4,200 to RD$4,500, or US$70 to US$75, or roughly €60 to €65, while the median is closer to RD$3,600 to RD$3,900, or US$60 to US$65, or about €52 to €56.

-By the way, you will find much more detailed profitability rent ranges in our property pack covering the real estate market in Santiago de los Caballeros.
+By the way, you will find much more detailed rent ranges in our property pack covering the real estate market in Santiago de los Caballeros.

 How much do nightly prices vary by neighborhood in Santiago de los Caballeros in 2026?